-Vectors in 2, 3 and higher dimensions; geometric applications.
-Linear systems of equations.
+Introduction to sets.
+Vectors in 2, 3 and higher dimensions; operations on vectors; geometric applications.
+Equations of lines, planes and hyperplanes.
+Linear systems of equations, solution using row reduction.
 Matrices: matrix algebra, inverses and determinants.
 Solution of matrix equations.
-Integers: GCD, LCM, division algorithm, integers modulo n, RSA encryption.
+Introduction to eigenvalues and eigenvectors.
 Complex numbers, arithmetic, powers and roots.
-Fundamental theorem of algebra and solution of polynomial equations.
+Fundamental theorem of algebra, solution of polynomial equations, factorization of polynomials.